McKelvey-Engineering-CSE/elastic-discrete/README.md

 # Elastic-Discrete Scheduler

-Readme last updated: 24 February 2024 by Tyler Martin
+Readme last updated: 4 March 2024 by Tyler Martin

 ## Description
 This is a runtime system to run parallel elastic tasks with discrete candidate values of period T OR work C.